muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

 ### Testimonials

-You too should send me your testimonials so I can add them here!

 > My imposter syndrome hasn't fully gone away, but we’re at peace now.
 When I start having the familiar feelings, I just look at my doc and I feel relieved.
 It works for me. -Ale Cabrera

+If you've used this framework, send me your testimonials so I can add them here!

 ## Embracing the Journey